8.4. Calculation of predicted charge-exchange spectra seen by a line-of-sight¶

 Electron impact ionisation:

-Collisional transitions between nearly degenerate levels play a significant role for the densities, ions and principal quantum shells of concern in JET studies of charge exchange by visible spectroscopy.
-The transitions are of the form \(nl\rightarrow nl\pm 1\) in the nl picture and \(nlj\rightarrow nl\pm 1, j\pm 1\) in the nlj picture and are induced by both electron and positive ion impact.
+in the nl picture and in the nlj picture and are induced by both electron and positive ion impact.
 As the transition energies approach zero, ions become relatively more efficient than electrons in causing transitions.
 Detailed expressions for collisions rate coefficients are given in Spence[1986] are are adopted here.
 For greatest precision, rate coefficients for the different positive ions present in the plasma should be combined, weighted by their fractional number densities.
-Since the cross-section is essentially proportional to \(Z^2_{\mu}\) where \(Z_{\mu}\) is the impacting ion charge number, an error less than the intrinsic uncertainty in the cross-sections is introduced by considering a single ion species to be present of charge \(Z_{eff}\) (the usually defined plasma effective ion charge).
+Since the cross-section is essentially proportional to where is the impacting ion charge number, an error less than the intrinsic uncertainty in the cross-sections is introduced by considering a single ion species to be present of charge (the usually defined plasma effective ion charge).
 The rate expressions depend sensitively on the transition energies and so the latter must be evaluated quite precisely.
 Rates are calculated in the nlj picture initially.
 Since at high l, where the nl picture is often most useful, the transitions have line strengths which tend to zero, it is suitable to sum and average over final and initial j states to obtain rate coefficients in the nl picture.
 It is usual to estimate approximately the levels at which mixing by magnetic fields matter by a simple consideration of static energy level shifts.
 This is not appropriate for a population treatment in which a detailed balance of rates is followed to obtain actual ion populations in cases where any process may not be fully dominant.
 It is evident that the field processes matter most for low l un vuv and xuv measurements and then the nlj picture is appropriate.
+There is a critical plasma density at which a given transition is fully mixed: this is usually a problem for the edge densities of plasmas.

-The sigma component are dominant for observation angles perpendicular to the magnetic field, while the \(\pi\)-component dominates in the case of observation angles perpendicular to the magnetic field.
+-component dominates in the case of observation angles perpendicular to the magnetic field.
 In summary, in the standard analysis of the CXRS measurements on AUG the corrections due to the CX cross-section and gyro-motion effects are not taken into account as they are found to be small, while the corrections due to the Zeeman effects are included.
+Practically, the l-mixing and Zeeman effect correspond to a broadening of the charge-exchange line that is independent of ion temperature.
+Due to the fine structure each allowed transition has a slightly different wavelength, and the total emission spectrum consists of a set of lines instead of one line.

 Collisional l-mixing:

-Which of the l-levels ae populated in a charge-exchange reactions depends on the beam energy.
-If the lifetime \(\tau\) of the excited states is considerably larger than the ion-ion collision time, collisions will cause a transfer between the different l-states of n=8 shell before the charge-exchange electron drops to a lower level and emits a photon.
+of the excited states is considerably larger than the ion-ion collision time, collisions will cause a transfer between the different l-states of n=8 shell before the charge-exchange electron drops to a lower level and emits a photon.
 This phenomenon is called collisional l-mixing.
 It means that even if the population of the l-levels would not be statistic, collisional l-mixing would make sure that the l-levels are statistically populated.
 The spectrum of these lies can be calculated in ADAS.
 In the case of the C6+ CXRS lines, the line broadening would correspond to a Doppler broadening of 4eV.
+Zeeman splitting:

 Without a magnetic field the energy levels within the same n shell differ slightly due to the fine-structure.
 The presence of a magnetic field will cause Zeeman splitting of one j-level into 2J+1 energy levels separated.
 This is a stronger effect than the collisional l-mixing.
 For the carbon lines, this correspond to a Doppler broadening of 90eV.

 The total CX spectrum, where non-thermal broadening due to l-mixing and Zeeman splitting is included, is the sum of the Doppler spectra for every emission line, where the relative intensity of every transition and the population of every sublevel is taken into account.
 When we treat every emission line separately the analysis of a CX spectrum gets quite complicated.
 Therefore the total profile of all transition lines is presented as a single, but broadened Gaussian, of which the peak position depends on the l-mixing and Zeeman splitting.
-This Gaussian replace the \(\delta\)-function in equation.
+This Gaussian replace the

 Assumption: at the moment the collisional l-mixing and Zeeman splitting is not taken into account